splunk/splunk-library-dotnetlogging/README.md

 traceSource.Listeners.Remove("Default");
 traceSource.Switch.Level = SourceLevels.All;
 traceSource.Listeners.Add(new UdpTraceListener(IPAddress.Loopback, 10000));
+// or, for TCP:
+// traceSource.Listeners.Add(new TcpTraceListener(IPAddress.Loopback, 10000));

 //log an event
 traceSource.TraceEvent(TraceEventType.Information, 1, "Test event");

 ```

 ### Adding logging to Splunk via a SLAB event sink
 Below is a snippet showing creating an `ObservableEventListener` and then subscribing to events with a UdpEventSink configured to talk to localhost on port 1000.
 Next a SimpleEventSource is instantiated and a test event is generated.